TribalSystems/Zenario/README_INSTALL.md

 To run Zenario you will need a web server/hosted account with the following:

 *   Apache Server version 2
-*   PHP version 5.4 or later
+*   PHP version 7.0 or later
-*   MySQL version 5.0 or later
+*   MySQL version 5.5.3 or later (or an equivalent MariaDB version)
-*   An empty MySQL database to install to
+*   An empty MySQL (or MariaDB) database to install to
 *   The GD, libCurl, libJPEG and libPNG libraries, and multibyte support in PHP
 *   Apache mod_rewrite support for .htaccess files (optional but highly recommended)

+Zenario sites will work with all modern, standards-compliant web browsers, however this is dependent on how a designer writes CSS and frameworks for the site.
+If compatibility with yet older browsers is required, this should be possible with careful design.

-In Administration Mode, Zenario will run on:
+In administration mode, Zenario will run on:

 *   Windows with Chrome (stable channel)
-*   Windows with Firefox (release update channel)
+*   Windows with Firefox (release channel)
+*   Windows with Microsoft Edge (latest version)
-*   Windows with Internet Explorer 10 or higher
+*   Windows with Microsoft Internet Explorer 11
 *   Mac OSX with Chrome (stable channel)
 *   Mac OSX with Firefox (release update channel)
-*   Mac OSX with Safari 7 or higher
+*   Mac OSX with Safari (latest version)

 We test on all of the above platforms.
 Zenario may run on other operating systems and browsers, but this is not tested.

-Zenario sites will work with all modern, standards-compliant web browsers from Internet Explorer 8 onwards, however, this is dependent on how a designer writes CSS and Frameworks for the site.
-If compatibility with yet older browsers is required, this should be possible with careful design.

 Place the files on your server